marko-milasinovic/Windows10_Pro_Setup/README.md

 # Program list
+🔗 The provided links might be from GitHub, GitLab or Official website.
 Abbreviations:
 * **FOSS** - Free and Open-Source Software
 * **Freeware** - software, most often proprietary, that is distributed at no monetary cost to the end user